idiazroncero/huesos/src/components/layout/grid/README.md

 ## Responsive

+__Note that you will need to activate the fullscreen preview to see the breakpoints working properly__

 Inestad of setting a grid, you can use a set of helper classes to define the specific number of columns on every breakpoint.

 The pattern is as follows: `.grid--[breakpoint]--[number]col`.
 So, a 11-col grid from `$medium` breakpoint up would be `$grid--medium--11col` (provided you have as many columns!)